Press freedom concerns as India editors’ body charged over Manipur report

 — Editors Guild of India (@IndEditorsGuild) September 2, 2023

-More than 150 people have been killed in the months-long violence between the majority Meitei community – who are predominantly Hindu – and the Kuki-Zo tribes, with rights groups raising alarm over the role of the state government led by Prime Minister Narendra Modi’s Bharatiya Janata Party (BJP).
+More than 150 people have been killed in the months-long violence between the majority Meitei community – who are predominantly Hindu – and the Kuki-Zo tribes – who are mainly Christian – with rights groups raising alarm over the role of the state government led by Prime Minister Narendra Modi’s Bharatiya Janata Party (BJP).

-More than 65,000 people have been displaced, with the brunt of the violence faced by the Kuki-Zo tribal communities, who are mainly Christian.
+More than 65,000 people have been displaced, with the brunt of the violence faced by the Kuki-Zo.

 ‘Serious concerns’